VivianePons/vivianepons.github.com/_posts/2017-04-10-OnlyWoman.md

 When I finished undergrad, I spent two years as a web developer in Ireland.
 It was a small family business, many people came and left.
-All in all, in the dev team, I can remember around 8 guys and 1 girl, who stayed only for a few month.
+All in all, in the dev team, I can remember around 8 guys and 1 girl, who stayed only for a few months.
 So, basically, most of the time I spent there, I was the only woman (2 other women worked in the company in the commercial team, one was the boss's daughter and the other one was the other boss's wife).
 Then I went back to school and started a master's degree in Mathematics.
 We were a small group